-“For us, protecting biodiversity is a natural extension of our commitment to fighting climate change.
-Together with partners, we want to convince as many people and companies as possible about the need for nature and climate protection, and reverse the trend of the increasing loss of biodiversity in this decade.
-Nature works for all of us.
-Our job is to protect it”, says Franka Bosman, Sustainability Manager at AXA Switzerland.
+"We see protecting biodiversity as a natural extension of our climate strategy.
+Together with our partners, we want to convince as many people and companies as possible about the need to protect nature and the climate and reverse the growing trend of biodiversity loss before the decade is out," says Daniela Fischer.

 As one of Switzerland's biggest landlords, AXA is also promoting biodiversity at a local level through the design and management of its properties' exterior spaces.
 Its nature-friendly approach involves not using pesticides, sourcing indigenous plants, and employing structural elements such as groups of trees, hedges, and brush piles to provide a habitat for large numbers of birds, insects, and small animals.